InsulationCalculator

 An insulation calculator is a free online tool that helps you determine exactly how much insulation material you need for any home improvement project.
 Whether you are insulating an attic, walls, crawl space, or garage, this calculator takes your room dimensions and desired R-value and instantly tells you the insulation square footage, number of bags or rolls needed, and the estimated cost.

 Instead of guessing at the store or buying too much (or too little), our free insulation calculator gives you a precise shopping list.
 It works for all common insulation types including blown in insulation, spray foam insulation, fiberglass insulation, cellulose insulation, batt insulation, roll insulation, and foam board insulation.
+Simply enter your area dimensions, choose your material, and the tool does the rest โ€” showing you the total square feet, required quantity, and insulation cost in seconds.

 How to Calculate Insulation You Need